lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 The JSON structure has the following members:

-- The optional "len" and "expiry" members, if present, MUST be unsigned integers.
+- The OPTIONAL "len" and "expiry" members, if present, MUST be unsigned integers.
 - The "nonce" member MUST be a JSON string containing the unpadded base64url encoding, as specified in {{Section 5 of RFC4648}}, of a nonce value between 8 and 64 bytes in length.
 Such encodings are between 11 and 86 characters in length.
+A zero-length octet string indicates that the RA/CA doesis unable or not willing to deliver the requested nonce.
-- The optional "type" member, if present, MUST be a text string containing the object identifier as a dotted-decimal OID.
+- The OPTIONAL "type" member, if present, MUST be a text string containing the object identifier as a dotted-decimal OID.
-- The optional "reqInfo" and "respInfo" members MUST only be included if the corresponding "type" member contains an OID.
+- The OPTIONAL "reqInfo" and "respInfo" members MUST only be included if the corresponding "type" member contains an OID.
 Their contents are defined by that OID.